DragonJoker/Ashes/README.md

 }
 ```

+## Building Ashes from source

+Ashes relies on CMake as project generator.
+The easiest way to build it is to use the presets already defined:
+- dev-msvc: Visual Studio build, you need to provide the necessary libraries.
+- dev-ninja-debug, dev-ninja-release]: Ninja build, you need to provide the necessary libraries.
+- dev-vcpkg-msvc: Visual Studio build, using vcpkg to fetch the dependencies.
+- dev-vcpkg-ninja-debug, dev-vcpkg-ninja-release]: Ninja build, using vcpkg to fetch the dependencies.

 ## Contact

 You can reach me on the Discord server dedicated to my projects: [DragonJoker's Lair](https://discord.gg/yVmaAvQ)

+## Validation

+Ashes is validated using Sascha Willems' Vulkan examples repository.
+I've forked it, to be able to test the drivers.

 ## Test applications

-These applications are used to validate the basic functionalities of the library.
+These applications are used to validate the basic functionalities of the ashespp library.

 ### Device creation